nianticlabs/metagame-balance/README.md

 In this section we present a set of introductory tutorials.

-### Set a Pokemon Battle in the Pokemon Battle Env (OpenAI Gym)
+### Set a Pokémon  Battle in the Pokémon  Battle Env (OpenAI Gym)

-Set Pokemon battles is just to set a simple OpenAI Gym environment loop.
+Set Pokémon  battles is just to set a simple OpenAI Gym environment loop.
 The `PkmBattleEnv` is parametrized by two `PkmTeam`, each will be piloted by its respective `BattlePolicy` agent.

 ```python